iainhouston/iainhouston.github.io/_posts/2020-11-28-BAPC_Overview.markdown

 We do this as follows:

-1.  we run `cdba9dev` which
+1.  we run `cdbadev` which

     -  `cd`'s us to the project directory (`~/bradford-abbas.uk`)

     -  exports shell variables and sets aliases for utilty commands

-    `cdba9dev` is defined in `~/.zshrc` as follows:
+    `cdba9dev` must be defined in your `~/.zshrc` as follows:

     ```bash
-    alias cdba9dev="cd ${HOME}/bradford-abbas.uk && \
+    alias cdbadev="cd ${HOME}/bradford-abbas.uk && \
-    source ./scripts/badev/dev_aliases.sh"
+    source ./scripts/badev/dev_aliases.sh".
     ```

-2.  we run `cloneLiveToDev` to populate the Development Server's database and static files from the Live Server.
+1.  we run `cloneLiveToDev` to populate the Development Server's database and static files from the Live Server.

 We can now browse the Development version of the Parish Council website using the dashboard URL shown in the commentary generated from the `vagrant up` step above.
 The dashboard page is the launching page for: